Notes to Constitutionalism

 25. “I no longer believe that constitutional theory constrains, or is supposed to constrain judges.
 Rather…it serves primarily to provide a set of rhetorical devices that judges can deploy as they believe effective.”
 (Tushnet 1992, 759).

-26. Judicial review need focus on compatibility with constitutional standards.
+27. Judicial review need not focus on compatibility with constitutional standards.
 For instance, it might be based on standards of reasonableness or fairness developed by judges in contract or administrative law.
-Our focus will be on judicial review as it features in constitutional practice.
+Our focus will be on judicial review as it features in constitutional practice, that is, on what we have been calling 'constitutional review'.